-You might have heard the term Yoni Egg before.
+You might have heard the term Yoni Eggs before – and probably some show mocking them or a website promising the moon.
 But if you haven’t, that’s okay.

 All you need to know is that you shouldn’t use them.
 But let’s look at the “why” in more detail.

 No one can agree on where yoni eggs first came into play, but at least a vast majority of people can at least say they popped up somewhere in ancient China and were widely used by concubines – the idea being they would exercise their vaginas into a monstrosity of pleasure that would capture the gaze (and penis) of the king and allow them to climb up the imperial ladder.

 SO, WHAT ARE YONI EGGS?

 These egg-shaped lumps of jade or amethyst made a big comeback when a certain movie star raved about them on her website (the same one that encourages vaginal steaming, which is another practice you should avoid).

 The belief that certain crystals will carry certain energies or life mending properties isn’t new either – things like onyx bracelts to take away impurities etc.